-The BigFix Enterprise Suite (BES) solves the increasingly complex problem of keeping your critical systems updated, compatible, and free of security holes.
+The BigFix Enterprise Suite (BES) aims to solve the increasingly complex problem of keeping your critical systems updated, compatible, and free of security leaks.
 It uses patented Fixlet[®] technology to identify vulnerable computers in your enterprise and allows you to remediate them across your entire network with a few simple mouse-clicks.

 Fixlet messages are highly flexible.
-Utilizing the Fixlet technology, you can:
+Utilizing Fixlet technology, you can:

-- Analyze the vulnerability status (patched or insecure configurations). - Easily distribute patches to your vulnerable computers to maintain endpoint security automatically. - Establish and enforce configuration policies across your entire network. - Distribute and update software packages. - Manage your entire network system from a central Console. - View, modify and audit properties and configurations of your networked client computers. - Maintain a robust redundancy to minimize data loss even in severe conditions.
+- Analyze the vulnerability status (patched or insecure configurations). - Easily and automatically remediate all your networked endpoints. - Establish and enforce configuration policies across your entire network. - Distribute and update software packages. - Manage your entire network system from a central Console. - View, modify and audit properties and configurations of your networked client computers. - Maintain a robust redundancy to minimize data loss even in severe conditions. - Depend on encrypted communication to protect sensitive information

 Fixlet technology allows you to analyze the status of configurations, vulnerabilities, and inventories across your entire enterprise and then enforce policies automatically in near real-time.
 With Fixlet subscriptions, the work of detecting and solving issues is done for you, allowing you to quickly authorize fixes without wasting time on the implementation details.
-In addition, administrators can create or customize their own Fixlets and Tasks to suit their specific network needs.
+In addition, administrators can create or customize their own Fixlet solutions and Tasks to suit their specific network needs.